Lily Oddie

 Lily Oddie (September 27, 1937 – April 6, 2021), formerly known as Lily Munro, was a former provincial politician in Ontario, Canada.
 She is best known for having been involved in a fundraising scandal involving Patti Starr.

 Oddie married prominent Liberal politician John Munro on June 27, 1978, and took his surname.
 John Munro's career would also be undone by scandal in the 1980s, although he was later exonerated of any wrongdoing.
 The couple would later divorce, at which time Oddie returned to using her original name.

 Oddie died at St. Peter's Hospital in Hamilton, Ontario, on April 6, 2021.

 Background

-Lily Oddie was educated at the University of Alberta and Dalhousie University in Halifax, Nova Scotia, earning a Ph.D.
+Lily Oddie was educated at the University of Alberta and Dalhousie University in Halifax, Nova Scotia, where she earned a Ph.D.
 She worked as a psychologist after her graduation and was a member of the Psychologists Association of Alberta, the American Education Research Association, the Canadian Association for Adult Education, the Hamilton Status of Women Committee, the Hamilton-Wentworth Industrial-Education Council, and Hamilton Chamber of Commerce Intern and the Year of the Child Committee.
 Oddie was involved with several organizations including the Hamilton Status of Women, the Canadian Association for Adult Education and the American Education Research Association.

 Oddie was the director of the McMaster University School of Adult Education prior to her election to the Ontario Provincial Legislature.